An inexact LPA for DC composite optimization and application to matrix completions with outliers: Conclusions

 \section{Conclusions}

-For the DC composite optimization problem \eqref{prob}, we have developed an inexact linearized proximal algorithm (iLPA) and established the whole convergence of the generated iterate sequence under Assumptions \ref{ass0}-\ref{ass1} and the KL property of the potential function $\Xi$.
-The latter holds when $F,G$ and $\vartheta_1,\vartheta_2,h$ are definable in the same o-minimal structure over the real field.
-If in addition $\Xi$ has the KL property of exponent $p\in(0,1)$, the convergence admits a local superlinear rate for $p\in(0,1/2)$ and a local linear rate for $p=1/2$.
-The KL property of $\Xi$ with exponent $p\in[1/2,1)$ is shown to hold for polyhedral $F,G$ and some special $\vartheta_1,\vartheta_2$ and $h$ (see Proposition \ref{prop-KL0}).
-In addition, we have provided a verifiable condition for the KL property of $\Xi$ with exponent $p\in[1/2,1)$ by leveraging such a property of $f$ in \eqref{ffun} and condition \eqref{key-cond}, and its relation with the regularity or quasi-regularity conditions used in \cite{HuYang16} is fully discussed for the case $\vartheta_2\equiv 0$ and $h\equiv 0$.
-Numerical comparions with the subgradient method on matrix completions with outliers and non-uniform sampling and comparions with nmBDCA on DC programs with nonsmooth components and $\ell_1$-norm exact penalty of DC constrained programs confirm the efficiency of the proposed iLPA armed with dPPASN.
-In our future work, we will focus on algorithms to yield better stationary points for some special $G$.
+We proposed an inexact LPA for solving the DC composite optimization problem \eqref{prob}, and established the full convergence of its iterate sequence under Assumptions \ref{ass0}-\ref{ass2} and the KL property of the potential function $\Xi$.
+If $\Xi$ satisfies the KL property of exponent $p=1/2$, the convergence has the R-linear rate.
+We provided a verifiable condition for the KL property of $\Xi$ with exponent $p\in[1/2,1)$ by leveraging such a property for the almost separable function $f$ defined in \eqref{ffun} and the condition \eqref{key-cond}, which is demonstrated to be weaker than the one obtained in \cite[Theorem 3.2]{LiPong18} for identifying the KL property of exponent $p\in[0,1)$ for a general composite function, and also discussed its relation with the regularity or quasi-regularity conditions used in \cite{HuYang16} for the case $\vartheta_2\equiv 0$ and $h\equiv 0$.
+For the iLPA armed with dPPASN for solving subproblems, numerical comparison with the nmBDCA \cite{Ferreria21} on some common DC program examples indicates that it more possibly seeks better solutions, while numerical comparisons with the PAM and the subGM for matrix completion with outliers under non-uniform sampling show that it yields the better relative errors and the comparable NMAEs within much less running time than the PAM, and the better relative errors and NMAEs within the comparable running time with the subGM.

-{ \bf Acknowledgements}\ \ The authors are indebted to Professor Orizon Pereira Ferreira and Jo\~{a}o Carlos O. Souza from Universidade Federal de Goi\'{a}s, for sharing their code used to compute the DC programs with nonsmooth components.
+The proposed iLPA is also adequate for structured nonconvex and nonsmooth problems from image reconstruction.
+An inexact proximal MM algorithm along this line was recently proposed in \cite{LiPanZeng25} for solving the nonconvex and nonsmooth composite models from linear image restoration problems for deblurring and inpainting, and a class of nonlinear image reconstruction for Fourier phase retrieval.